Breaking and Entering

 Breaking and Entering with Intent to Commit Rape, Robbery, Murder or Arson (Va.
 Code §18.2-90)

-Breaking and entering with intent to commit Rape, Robbery, Murder or Arson (Va.
+Breaking and Entering with intent to commit Rape, Robbery, Murder or Arson (Va.
 Code §18.2-90) is a Class 3 felony.
 Virginia Breaking and Entering charges under Va.
 Code §18.2-90 can be committed by entering a dwelling house at night without breaking, breaking and entering during the day or at night, or entering and hiding.
 Offenders can also be convicted of a Virginia Breaking and Entering charge under Va.
 Code §18.2-90 by entering a business or place open to the public with the intent to commit a Rape, Robbery, Murder or Arson.
 Virginia Breaking and Entering charges under Va.
 Code §18.2-90 are punished with 5-20 years in prison and a fine up to $100,000.
 If the accused was armed with a deadly weapon, the offense becomes a Class 2 felony, punished with 20 years up to life in prison and a fine up to $100,000.
-Click here for more information on Virginia Breaking and Entering charges involving intent to commit Rape, Robbery, Murder or Arson.

 Va.
-Code §18.2-91 criminalizes breaking and entering with intent to commit Larceny, Assault and Battery, or any other felony not listed in Va.
+Code §18.2-91 criminalizes Breaking and Entering with intent to commit Larceny, Assault and Battery, or any other felony not listed in Va.
 Code §18.2-90.
 Virginia Breaking and Entering charges under Va.
 Code §18.2-91 can be committed by entering at night, breaking and entering during the day or night, or entering and hiding.
 This offense can also be committed by entering a public place with intent to commit a Larceny, Assault and Battery, or a felony not listed in Va.
 Code §18.2-90.
 Virginia Breaking and Entering charges under Va.
 Code §18.2-91 are punished with up to 20 years in prison and a fine up to $2,500.
 The offense can be punished with up to life in prison if the offender used a deadly weapon in commission of the crime.
-Click here for more information on Virginia Breaking and Entering charges involving an intent to commit Larceny, Assault and Battery, or other felony.

 Breaking and Entering with Intent to Commit Misdemeanor (Va.
 Code §18.2-92)

-Breaking and Entering with intent to commit any misdemeanor other than Assault and Battery or Trespass is a Class 6 felony under Va.
+Breaking and Entering an occupied dwelling house (during the day or night) with the intent to commit any misdemeanor other than Assault and Battery or Trespass is a Class 6 felony under Va.
 Code §18.2-92.
-This Virginia Breaking and Entering offense can be committed during the day or at night.
 It is punished with up to 5 years in prison and a fine up to $2,500.
 If the accused is armed with a deadly weapon, he can be punished with up to life in prison.
-Click here for more information on Virginia Breaking and Entering charges involving an intent to commit a misdemeanor.

 An Offender Can be Convicted of Burglary in Virginia by Using a Key to Enter Someone’s Property